thanasisn/SDR_enhancement_LAP/article/article_doc.md

 outliers.](media/rId42.png){width="5.833333333333333in"
 height="3.4976279527559053in"}

+Figure 3.1: Seasonal variability of the number of CE events normalized to the maximum occurring in June, in the form of a box and whisker plot.
+The monthly values have been also normalized to the relative abundance of valid GHI observations.
+The box contains the data between the lower
+$25\,\%$ and the upper $75\,\%$ percentiles, the thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
+The vertical lines (whiskers) extend between the maximum and minimum monthly values and the solid circles are outliers.

 The distribution of the number of CE events as a function of OIR is shown in Figure.
 Apparently, there is an inverse relationship between the frequency of CE events and OIR with an exponential-like decline.